WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 - Each formula definition consists of a formula declaration and a formula body, which is a TLA+ expression.
 - A formula declaration consists of the name of the formula, along with a list of variables as parameters.
 - A formula application refers to the use of a formula within an expression, consisting of a name, along with a list of expressions as arguments.

+- Note that FormulaApplication is not treated as an n-ary operator because it is a meta-operator that constructs an n-ary operator from a custom formula name.
+It's an n-ary operator-generator, not an n-ary operator

+- Similarly, FormulaDefinition is not a binary infix operator because it can't be used arbitrarily in the tree, other uses of == can be found only in LET bindings, which are their own operator.

 # Plan for AST checks: